William Goebel: Duel with John Sandford

 The shooting took place at 1:30 p.m.
 According to the witnesses, both men then drew their pistols, but no one was sure which had fired first.
 One of the witnesses – W. J. Hendricks, the attorney general of Kentucky, said "I don't know who shot first, the shots were so close together."
 Another witness, Frank P. Helm, said "I was right up against them and really thought at first that I had, myself, been shot."
 Sandford's bullet passed through Goebel's coat and ripped his trousers, but left him uninjured.
 Goebel's shot fatally struck Sandford in the head; Sandford died five hours later.
-Goebel pled self-defense and was acquitted.
+Goebel pleaded self-defense and was acquitted.
 The acquittal was significant because the Kentucky constitution prohibited dueling.
 If Goebel had been convicted of dueling, he would have been ineligible to hold any public office.
 The shooting made Goebel unpopular among Kentucky's Confederate veterans, who also noted his non-southern background and his father's service in the Union army.